JaspreetSingh19/AI-Calendar/README.md

 Start the project by following the installation steps.
 For swagger response samples are also added.

-* You will get a token in response of login api, you can use this token for authentication,by adding the value in Authorization like "Bearer {token}"
+* You will get a token in response of login api, you can use this token for authorization,by adding the value in Authorization like "Bearer {token}".
+* Foe accessing django admin panel you need to create superuser first by using "python manage.py createsuperuser".
+* You will be asked for email and password.
+After creating superuser you can go to  http://127.0.0.1:8000/admin/ for login.
+* After login, you can easily see data under 'Users' and 'Meetings'

-### Prerequisites
+## Prerequisites

 - Python (version 3.9)
 - Django (version 4.2.5)